 Simply re-directing as little as 10% of current administrative, staff, and coaching expenses would fully fund the total costs of such a program (keeping in mind, we are talking about just a 10% reduction from salary levels that have increased by over 140% in recent years).
 It would NOT require any funds to be redirected from outside of the Athletics department, nor would it require fans and boosters to pay higher costs for tickets and other purchases.

 What would the benefits of a more robust educational benefit be?

 Allowing former student-athletes to pursue their academic goals – without having to balance those academic pursuits with the extensive demands of NCAA athletic competition and training – is simply the right thing to do.
-A significant investment to benefit student-athletes, in return for their efforts in generating the revenue, is a much fairer allocation of the revenue their efforts produce.
+A significant investment to benefit all true student-athletes, in return for their efforts in generating the revenue, is a much fairer allocation of the revenue their efforts produce.

 It is time for Penn State, and all major university athletic programs, to put up or shut up with regard to the oft-spoken narratives about the importance of the “student” part of the student-athlete experience.
 If Penn State, or any other major university, wishes to walk the walk with regard to the voluminous talk they give to the importance of the educational aspect of “student-athlete-ism”, a meaningful commitment to providing greater access to a robust educational experience should be Priority #1.